 How to get there:

-By Gondola: From Xindian MRT station, you can take the green 12 bus to Yinhedong Station.
+From Xindian MRT station, you can take the green 12 bus to Yinhedong Station.
 According the Google the fastest way to get to Yinhe Cave from central Taipei is by taking the Maokong Gondla to Maokong Station, then taking the trail down to Yinhe Road and the waterfall trail entrance.
 I't about a hal hour or 2KM walk from the Maokong Gondola to the trail entrance.
 You can purchase a discount easy card to use on the MRT from Klook here or KKday here.
 You can also book an MRT travel pass on Klook here.

 By Car/Scooter: Take provincial highway 9 east from Xindian toward Pinglin, then turn left off the main highway once you reach Yinhe Road.
 The waterfall is to the right of the first switchback in the road, and car and scooter parking are free on the side of the road near the entrance.